mesquita09/mesquita09/README.md

 [![Linkedin: adelsonmesquita](https://img.shields.io/badge/-adelsonmesquita-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/adelsonmesquita/)](https://www.linkedin.com/in/adelsonmesquita/)
 [![GitHub mesquita09](https://img.shields.io/github/followers/mesquita09?label=follow&style=social)](https://github.com/mesquita09)

 - I am passionate about technology and how it can transform society.
-I have a background in business with specialization in finance, however, I currently dedicate myself to learn programming, most recently javascript and linux ♥.
+I have a background in business with specialization in finance, however, I currently dedicate myself to learn programming and software development.

 - I like to have a continuous learning, always challenging myself and learning interesting things.
 The desire to evolve feeds me in pursuit of many interests, hobbies, fields of study and enterprises.
 I am a fast learner, able to acquire new skills and reconcile different projects and functions with relative facility.